NATO Begins New Round of Attacks

 ``I could see bodies without heads, tangled arms and legs,″ he said.

-Wednesday's bloodshed along a rural road near Djakovica (pronounced jah-koh-VEET'-sah) marked the latest grim drama in a 3-week-old air war that has seen NATO warplanes hammer Serb targets throughout Yugoslavia in an effort to force Yugoslav President Slobodan Milosevic to accept a peace deal for Kosovo.
+Wednesday’s bloodshed along a rural road near Djakovica (pronounced jah-koh-VEET’-sah) marked the latest grim drama in a 3-week air war that has seen NATO warplanes hammer Serb targets throughout Yugoslavia in an effort to force Milosevic to accept a peace deal for Kosovo.

-In the latest wave of attacks, NATO targeted military barracks, transmitters carrying state-run TV and a series of bridges.
+In the latest wave of attacks, NATO targeted military barracks, including in the suburbs of Belgrade, along with transmitters carrying state-run TV and a series of bridges.
 The state-run Tanjug news agency said 10 towns or their wider areas were targeted overnight.

-Macedonia took in 3,000 more Albanians Wednesday and officials with the U.N. refugee agency said the numbers could swell to 50,000 based on refugee reports that Serbs are clearing out the region around Urosevac, 20 miles from the border.
+Macedonia took in 3,000 more ethnic Albanians Wednesday, and thousands more were streaming over the border today.
+Officials with the U.N. refugee agency said the numbers could swell to 50,000 based on refugee reports that Serbs are clearing out the region around Urosevac, 20 miles from the border.

 More than 3,000 Kosovar Albanians crossed into northern Albania late Wednesday and early today.
 Many said they had been walking for three days and nights before finally reaching the relative safety of the border.